Posted By Author on August 25, 2022

 No known cure for Crohn’s disease exists.
 Symptom management is key, and here at Charleston GI, our board-certified gastroenterologists can help.
 If you suspect that your digestive system issues or change in bowel habits may be caused by Crohn’s disease, read on to learn more.
 Then, schedule an appointment at Charleston GI – no referral needed!

 Crohn’s disease is one common form of inflammatory bowel disease.
 Ulcerative colitis is the other main form.
 Crohn’s disease symptoms can be debilitating, with certain triggers often causing flare-ups.
-Symptoms include the following:
+Some symptoms and key warning signs of Crohn’s Disease include the following:

 In some cases, people with Crohn’s disease may also experience: